Hope Lutheran Church ELCA · Farmington Hills, MI

 This synod initiative focuses on matters of sexual orientation and gender expression within the church.
 Composed of lay and rostered leaders from diverse backgrounds, it offers education and resources to support congregations and individuals as they engage questions of sexuality and gender.

-Immigration and Refugee Task Force
+Immigration Task Force

 Community Resources